-The causes of miscarriage are common enough that they affect approximately 15 to 20 percent of pregnancies.
-But despite the fact that miscarriage occurs relatively often, expectant parents still have difficulty discussing pregnancy loss.
+Understanding what causes miscarriage can be difficult considering they affect approximately 15 to 20 percent of pregnancies.
+But despite the fact that miscarriage occurs relatively often, expectant parents still have difficulty discussing pregnancy loss or learning how to cope with miscarriage.
 It’s understandable that men and women would prefer to keep quiet.
 Because the fact is that while miscarriage bleeding and pain is traumatic, so is losing the dream of having a child.
 However, the reluctance to talk can make it difficult to understand miscarriage causes or how to cope when a miscarriage occurs.

 Miscarriages can happen for a number of reasons.
 In nearly every case parents can be assured it is not their fault.
 Sure, there are things women can do to stay healthy and reduce the risk of many potential complications with the pregnancy, the birth or the child, but it’s not as easy to prevent or predict a miscarriage.